 Chlamydia is curable however repeat infection is common.
 You can get chlamydia by having vaginal, anal, or oral sex with someone who has chlamydia.
 Woman can be infected both vaginally and rectally.
 The most common symptoms are vaginal and rectal discharge, rectal bleeding and a burning sensation when urinating.

 Gonorrhea can present mild or even no symptoms in women and can often be mistaken for a bladder or vaginal infection.
 Women with gonorrhea are at risk of developing serious complications from the infection, even if they don’t have any symptoms.

 Gonorrhea can cause infections in the genitals, rectum and throat.
 A pregnant woman with gonorrhea can give the infection to her baby during delivery.

-Gonorrhea is curable however the strains of drug resistant gonorrhea are on the increase.
-If left untreated gonorrhea can cause serious health problems including PID (Pelvic Inflammatory Disease).
+Gonorrhea is curable, however, strains of drug-resistant gonorrhea are on the rise.
+If left untreated, gonorrhea can cause serious health problems including PID (Pelvic Inflammatory Disease).

 Syphilis is an STD that can cause long-term complications if not treated correctly.
 Symptoms in adults are divided into stages.
 These stages are primary, secondary, latent, and late syphilis.

 You can get syphilis by direct contact with a syphilis sore during vaginal, anal, or oral sex.
 Sores can be found on the penis, vagina, anus, in the rectum, or on the lips and in the mouth.
 Syphilis can also be spread from an infected mother to her unborn baby.